onehashai/onehash-connect/api_docs/real-time-events.md

 # Real-time events API

-Zulip's real-time events API lets you write software that reacts immediately to events happening in Zulip.
-This API is what powers the real-time updates in the Zulip web and mobile apps.
-As a result, the events available via this API cover all changes to data displayed in the Zulip product, from new messages to stream descriptions to emoji reactions to changes in user or organization-level settings.
+OneHash Connect's real-time events API lets you write software that reacts immediately to events happening in Connect.
+This API is what powers the real-time updates in the Connect web and mobile apps.
+As a result, the events available via this API cover all changes to data displayed in the Connect product, from new messages to stream descriptions to emoji reactions to changes in user or organization-level settings.

 ## Using the events API

-The simplest way to use Zulip's real-time events API is by using `call_on_each_event` from our Python bindings.
-You just need to write a Python function (in the examples below, the `lambda`s) and pass it into `call_on_each_event`; your function will be called whenever a new event matching the specified parameters (`event_types`, `narrow`, etc.) occurs in Zulip.
+The simplest way to use OneHash Connect's real-time events API is by using `call_on_each_event` from our Python bindings.
+You just need to write a Python function (in the examples below, the `lambda`s) and pass it into `call_on_each_event`; your function will be called whenever a new event matching the specified parameters (`event_types`, `narrow`, etc.) occurs in Connect.

 `call_on_each_event` takes care of all the potentially tricky details of long-polling, error handling, exponential backoff in retries, etc.
-It's cousin, `call_on_each_message`, provides an even simpler interface for processing Zulip messages.
+It's cousin, `call_on_each_message`, provides an even simpler interface for processing Connect messages.

-More complex applications (like a Zulip terminal client) may need to instead use the raw [register](/api/register-queue) and [events](/api/get-events) endpoints.
+More complex applications (like a Connect terminal client) may need to instead use the raw [register](/api/register-queue) and [events](/api/get-events) endpoints.